-While they are both comfortably under the $1,600,000 total super balance threshold7 to enable them to make non-concessional contributions, prior to the work test increase they would have needed to meet the work test in the current 2019-20 financial year in order to be eligible to make voluntary contributions8 to super in the first instance (Leah could only contribute up until just before her 65th birthday).
+While they are both comfortably under the $1,700,000 total super balance threshold to enable them to make non-concessional contributions, prior to the work test increase they would have needed to meet the work test in the current i.e. 2021-22 financial year in order to be eligible to make voluntary contributions to super in the first instance (Leah could only contribute up until just before her 65th birthday).
 The work test increase has removed this requirement for those under age 67.

 This is certainly an increased opportunity.
-From not currently being eligible to contribute in the 2021-22 financial year (Leah could only contribute until just before her 65th birthday), to both being eligible to do so, up to $300,000 each (covering the inheritance) in the 2020-21 financial year.
+From not previously being eligible to contribute in the 2021-22 financial year (Leah could only contribute until just before her 65th birthday), to both being eligible to do so, up to $330,000 each.

-The new opportunity would allow Hamish and Leah to contribute the $500,000 inheritance, plus an additional $100,000 if they wished to take their total contributions to $300,000 each.
+The new opportunity would allow Hamish and Leah to contribute the full amount of the $500,000 inheritance as they can contribute up to $330,000 each.

-Senior Australians may be eligible for the seniors and pensioners tax offset (SAPTO)10.
+Senior Australians may be eligible for the seniors and pensioners tax offset (SAPTO) .
 SAPTO can reduce the amount of tax an individual pays via a non-refundable tax offset.
-This may allow senior Australians to have a higher amount invested in their own names, before effectively paying tax on any investment income.
+This may allow senior Australians to have a higher amount invested in their own names, before effectively paying any tax on investment income.

-While the above strategy allows Hamish and Leah to contribute the $500,000 inheritance into a nil tax environment (if moved to retirement phase) where an individual has maximised their transfer balance cap11, investing in their own name outside of super may, in certain circumstances, be more beneficial than the concessional tax rates of superannuation, particularly when SAPTO is taken into account.
+While the above strategy allows Hamish and Leah to contribute the entire inheritance into a nil tax environment (if moved to retirement phase) where an individual has maximised their transfer balance cap , investing in their own name outside of super may, in certain circumstances, be more beneficial than the concessional tax rates of superannuation, particularly when SAPTO is taken into account.

 Example #2 – Re-contribution strategy